Developer Onboarding Guide¶

 Zero Manual Effort

 Dependabot automatically creates PRs for dependency updates every Sunday.
-The system uses GitHub's native auto-merge for zero manual effort.
+The system uses conditional direct merging for zero manual effort.

 Fully Automatic Process: